hoodiecrow/arl/README.md

 I have no plan and little knowledge, but I'm going to see how far I can get on just curiosity and a lot of googling.

+2023-12-21: Tomorrow it will be a week of working on this.
+State of the code: a mess.
+State of the game: just barely playable.
+Tomorrow I can claim a 7DRL (seven day roguelike challenge) and pack it up.
+I think I will keep at it for some time, though.

+## Controls
 Move around with keypad
 ```
 7  8  9